yusufbulac/book-app/backend/README.md

 go test -cover ./...
 ```

+- BookHandler and UrlHandler are covered with integration tests.
 - BookService and UrlService are covered with unit tests.
 - `coverage: 91.9%` in service layer.